-2. Israel's Failure to Stand at Sinai
+Israel's Failure to Stand at Sinai

-I have already mentioned the deliberate parallel between Adam and Eve's expulsion from Eden and Israel's exodus from Egypt to their wilderness probation.
-As the path of exaltation was revealed through five covenants given to Adam and Eve after the Fall, 125 so Israel's salvation was also understood in rabbinical teaching to have been made contingent on its acceptance of the five parts of God's Law.
-126
+I have already mentioned the deliberate parallel between the Adam and Eve's expulsion from Eden and Israel's exodus from Egypt to their wilderness probation.
+As the path of exaltation was revealed through five covenants given to Adam and Eve after the Fall, 61 so Israel's salvation was also understood in rabbinical teaching to have been made contingent on its acceptance of the five parts of God's Law.
+62

-Figure 5: The Children of Israel at Mount Sinai
+The Children of Israel at Mount Sinai.

-In contrast to Moses, Israel proved themselves unready to accept the fulness of God's law at Sinai.
-127 They preferred that Moses go alone to ascend the holy mountain, while they stayed at its foot 128 (Figure 5).
-Painting a vivid word picture of how the Israelites were unable to stand in the divine presence, Rashi explains that when they heard the sound of the voice of God emanate from Sinai "they moved backwards and stood at a distance: they were repelled to the rear a distance of twelve miles - that is the whole length of the camp.
+Israel, however, proved themselves unready to accept the fulness of God's law at Sinai.
+63 They preferred that Moses go alone to ascend the holy mountain, while they stayed at its foot.
+64 Painting a vivid word picture of how the Israelites were unable to stand in the divine presence, Rashi explains that when they heard the sound of the voice of God emanate from Sinai "they moved backwards and stood at a distance: they were repelled to the rear a distance of twelve miles-that is the whole length of the camp.
 Then the angels came and helped them forward again."
 Zornberg reasons: "If this happened at each of the Ten Commandments, the people are imagined as traveling 240 miles in order to stand in place!"
 Though this imagery is, of course, figurative, it is highly instructive.